 Most ovarian cysts do not cause symptoms.
-In some cases a cyst may become twisted.
-This can cause pain in the lower abdomen.
-Some cysts may also rupture releasing fluid into the abdomen.
+In some cases a cyst may become twisted, which can cause pain in the lower abdomen.
+Some cysts may also rupture and release fluid into the abdomen.
 This fluid can irritate the lining of the abdomen and cause pain.
 The pain may be on one or both sides of the lower abdomen.

 Also, large cysts may cause a sensation of pressure in the abdomen.
 Cysts can also cause urinary or bowel problems if they press on the bladder or bowel.